FLL - SAN

 The average price of all round-trip flights from Fort Lauderdale to San Diego clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Fort Lauderdale to San Diego, look for departures on Thursdays and avoid leaving on a Monday, as it's usually the priciest day.
+If you are looking for a flight deal from Fort Lauderdale to San Diego, look for departures on Wednesdays and avoid leaving on a Monday, as it's usually the priciest day.
 When flying back from San Diego, Monday is the cheapest day to fly and Friday is the most expensive.

 What is the cheapest month to fly from Fort Lauderdale to San Diego?